 For the purposes of managing the Club’s funds, the fiscal year will commence and end with the February meeting when the annual budget is approved.

 B. Mailings by Newsletter

-The Club newsletter will be published on a monthly basis by posting it to the Club’s official Web Site.
+The Club newsletter will be published on a monthly basis by posting it to the Club’s official Web Site or by direct email to each club member.
 Those members wishing to have a hard copy newsletter mailed to them will so advise the Newsletter Editor.

 C. Use of club Mark and Logo

 The official Club logo shall be: